Do I need a permit?

 Permit fee information may be found in the Fee Schedule.

 Do I need an appointment to apply for a permit?

-Appointments are necessary for permit applications.
-To schedule an appointment, please contact one of our Permit Technicians at 253-480-2447.
+Appointments are necessary to meet with permit staff.
+To schedule an appointment, please email email@example.com or call (253) 480-2400 and select 0 to speak with a receptionist.
 The Permit Counter is open Monday through Thursday from 8 a.m. to 4 p.m. and closed Fridays, weekends and holidays.
 If you happen to arrive without an appointment, we may not be able to serve you at that time.

 May I do the work myself or do I need to hire a contractor?

 Any person may work on their own property, whether they occupy the property or not.
 Any person may work on their personal residence, whether owned by them or not.
 This applies to all types of work including electrical work, as long as it is not done with the intention and for the purpose of selling the improved property.
 Owners of commercial property may use their own employees to do maintenance, repair and alteration work on their own properties.
 A leaseholder may perform electrical work on their leased property or use their own employees to do the work.
 A permit is still required for work on your own property.
 If you are a homeowner or occupant of a personal residence doing the work yourself and not hiring a contractor, you must complete the Contractor License Requirements form.